Koffair/radioship_transcriber/README.md

 Make sure it really uses python 3.10.10!
 Then install the radioship_transcriber from this repo:
 `pipenv install git+https://github.com/Koffair/radioship_transcriber.git#egg=radioship_transcriber`

+You will need ffmpeg to process .mp3 files.
+If you don't have it on your machine:
+`sudo apt-get install ffmpeg`

 ### Usage:
 Now, if your virtual environment is active, you can call the transcriber the following ways (no need to type python):
 - to use default model: